 Please contact us at email@example.com or join the conversation with #accessiblesyllabus.

-Anne-Marie Womack, Creator: I’m the Assistant Director of Writing at Tulane University where I teach courses in writing and rhetoric, paying particular attention to issues of student access.
-My research focuses on rhetoric and composition as well as disability studies, women’s and gender studies, and American literature.
-Follow me on twitter @amwomackdr.
+Anne-Marie Womack, Creator: I’m the Director of Writing at Tulane University.
+My research focuses on rhetoric and composition, specifically disability studies, critical thinking, and women’s and gender studies.
+Follow me on twitter @amwomackdr and email me (Awomack1@tulane.edu) if your university is interested in a professional development workshop.

 Annelise Blanchard, Project Manager: I’m a psychology student at Tulane University.
 In addition to editing Accessible Syllabus, I work as a research assistant in a social perception lab at Tulane.
 I’m also fluent in French.